2 The tidysynthesis philosophy

 2.1.3 3.
 Functional

 R is a functional programming language. tidysynthesis uses small, clear functions to change the behavior of syntheses instead of YAML headers or configuration files.
-This allows for 4. and 5.
+This framework supports for principles 4 and 5, requiring minimal code changes, and allows for catching errors earlier in the process.

 2.1.4 4.
 Reuse objects